!�End Bing pixel code -->

 Our staff and volunteers are in a unique position to identify the warning signs of when a child is in danger and take immediate action.
 They can facilitate crucial child protection training to keep children safe in the first place.

 Compassion is one of the world’s leading child development charities.
-Over the past five years support from UK donors has enabled us to train 28,898 children and caregivers in child protection.
+Over the past 5 years, support from UK donors has enabled us to train 19,671 children and caregivers in child protection.
 Together we can make even more of an impact.
-All our Child Protection Interventions are run in partnership with our church partners who know the needs of their communities inside out, and are there to provide long-term support.
+All our Child Protection Interventions are run in partnership with our church partners who know the needs of their communities inside out and are there to provide long-term support.

 A minimum of 80 percent of donations to Compassion UK is used to directly support the development and delivery of interventions.